Handling competing interests

 • the type of activity that the expert will be undertaking.

-EMA has a breach-of-trust procedure in place, which sets out how it deals with incorrect orincomplete DoIs by scientific experts and committee members:
+EMA has a breach-of-trust procedure in place for scientific committee members and experts, which sets out how it deals with incorrect orincomplete declaration of interests (DoIs) by scientific experts and committee members:

 EMA's Management Board endorsed the first version of this procedure in 2012.